CosmosContracts/testnets/astarte-2/README.md

-# Junø - astarte-1 Testnet
+# Junø - astarte-2 Testnet

-The plan for this testnet is to simulate upgrading from juno `v1.0.0` to the production version of Moneta update, juno `v2.0.2`.
+The plan for this testnet is to simulate upgrading from juno `v1.0.0` to a new candidate version for Moneta, juno `v2.0.4`.

 ## If you are reusing a testnet box, do this first